 When you find the transaction you want to pay yourself back for, simply select the “Apply Full Amt” checkbox, or select any cash value that you would like to credit yourself back for and Chase will calculate the appropriate amount of Ultimate Rewards points that it will cost.

-And since I have the Chase Sapphire Reserve, and the points redeem at 1.5 cents each, $50 is equivalent to 3,333 points.
+Since I have the Chase Sapphire Reserve, and the points redeem at 1.5 cents each, $50 is equivalent to 3,333 points.
 If I held the Chase Sapphire Preferred Card, it would cost me 4,000 points to remove the purchase for my Airbnb gift card since the points redeem at 1.25 cents each.

 Once again, your mileage may vary with this particular redemption.
 It’s possible that not every Target store – or even every Target purchase – will be eligible for Pay Yourself Back.
 We’ve had luck with this method, but others have not.